Approach to tax, principal risks, uncertain tax positions, OECD initiative, judgements and estimates

 We seek to maintain open and constructive relationships with tax authorities worldwide, meeting regularly to discuss our tax affairs and real time business updates wherever possible.

-We also monitor government debate on tax policy in our key jurisdictions so that we can understand and share an informed point of view regarding any potential future changes in tax law.
+We also monitor government debate on tax policy in our key jurisdictions so that we can understand and share an informed point of view regarding any potential future changes in tax law, in support of a transparent and sustainable tax system.
 Where relevant, we provide pragmatic and constructive business input to tax policy makers either directly or through industry trade bodies, advocating reform to support economic growth and job creation as well as the needs of our patients and other key stakeholders.

-Further details about our corporate tax charges for the year are set out in Note 14.
+Further details about our corporate tax charges for the year are set out in Note 14 ‘Taxation’ to the financial statements.

 Group financial review (extract 2)